How $16 Can Solve All of Your White Balance Problems

 I pushed the button on the round “white balance disc” with the handle and waited with great anticipation for the disc to arrive.
 It arrived in Amazon’s 2-day window and I immediately gave it a try.
 It is quite simple to use by following these steps:

 - Set your exposure correctly.
-If you need help doing that, please read SHOOTING IN MANUAL link
+If you need help doing that, please read Your Ultimate Guide to Shooting in Manual Mode

 - Place your camera in the area where you’ll be shooting your subject.
 In other words, Pretend you are the subject.

 - Place the disc over the lens – be sure and keep it pressed directly to the front of the lens, allowing no light into the lens from the sides.

 - Point your camera back in the direction of where you’ll be standing as the photographer.
 Press the shutter to take a photo.